 “One thing that's great about firefighters: If they don't have the equipment they desperately need, they don't have the help, they don't care.
 They'll do it on their own.”- Denis Leary

-The symbol for International Firefighter's Day is a red and blue ribbon.
+The symbol for International Firefighters' Day is a red and blue ribbon.
 The red colour symbolises fire and blue water.
 These colours also signify emergency services around the world.

-How Firefighter's Day is celebrated?
+How is International Firefighters' Day (IFFD) celebrated?